 Exercising Modernity also includes a cultural scholarship program.
 These scholarships are offered to young artists and members of the academic community who have participated in the Exercising Modernity Academy.
 The products of the scholarship program include a variety of artistic projects and scholarly articles.
 All projects have an interdisciplinary character and a connection with numerous branches of art, ranging from architecture to film.

-Organizer: Pilecki Institute Berlin
+Organizer: Pilecki-Institut Berlin

 The competition produced five successful candidates, who had six months to work on their original projects, focused on the subject of modernity in reference to the Polish history, art and culture in the 20th century, as well as in Germany and Israel.
-The project resulted in diversified and interdisciplinary artistic works and research studies, drawing from many different branches of art, such as architecture or cinema.
+The project resulted in diversified and interdisciplinary artistic works and research studies, drawing from many different branches of art, such as architecture or movie.

 The Exercising Modernity Cultural Scholarship was granted to:

 We congratulate the winners!

 In her work, Laure Catugier explores the interrelationship between space, image and movement.
 Departing from architecture, the artist focuses her attention on the bonds between human beings and their environment – the built, material, physically defined one, but also the immaterial one, based on everyday human activity in space and perception.